-Are agreements reached in mediation legally binding?
+Are agreements reached in Mediation legally binding?

 A Mediation is a voluntary and confidential platform which is designed specifically to assist people in a dispute to reach an agreement.